 Children's Beach House/Sandcastle Ball - We are long-time supporters of this non-profit organization that strives to help children with special needs reach their highest potential as functioning members of their families and communities.

 Delaware Photographic Society Endowment - Morris James established an endowment to support the Delaware Photographic Society, the oldest camera club in the USA.
 The focus of the endowment is to encourage and develop interest in photography through the annual Morris James Photographic Competition Award that goes to the first place finisher of its annual print and projected image competition.

 Sojourners' Place - Morris James has a number of volunteers that support their mission to provide shelter and an array of individualized services for homeless men and women.
-Attorneys Charles Toliver, Albert Manwaring, Susan Ament and staff member Cathy Rossi serve on the Board of Directors.
+Attorneys Charles Toliver, Albert Manwaring (Vice Chair), Susan Ament (Retired Chair) and staff member Cathy Rossi serve on the Board of Directors.
 Other staff members volunteer their time on a monthly basis.

 The Links, Incorporated - Partner Patricia A. Winston is an officer of the Wilmington, Delaware chapter of this international, non-profit service organization consisting of nearly 14,000 professional women of color.
 The Chapter has spent over sixty-five years providing services to enhance the quality of life for residents in the Wilmington community.

 Awards & Recognitions

 Access to Justice Awards - Morris James LLP received the Christopher W. White 2015 Distinguished Access to Justice Awards in 2015.
 This award is given to the firm who has demonstrated outstanding leadership in the field of pro bono service to the impoverished in Delaware, and who fosters a culture, which recognizes the value of Access to Justice service.